Thayallan-S/ucash_bounty/README.md

 # ucash_bounty
-A project for BlockHack 2018
+A project for DMZ BlockHack 2018